Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Final remarks

 Bootstrap percolation is notoriously difficult to simulate.
 For instance, as discussed in \cite{Hol03,HT24}, conjectures in the physics literature for the constant in $p_c\sim (\pi^2/18)/\log n$ for the $2$-neighbor dynamics on $[n]^2$ were far from the true value.
 That being said, simulations with only $n=300$ (see, e.g., \cite{Hol05}) already show the correct qualitative super-critical behavior of the model: a rectangle grows by nucleation (its perimeter slowing expanding) until it reaches a critical size (a ``critical droplet''), and then the process explodes.

-In this respect, $K_r$-percolation, with $r\ge5$, seems to be even more intractable to simulate: we expect nucleation (the $(r-2)$-neighbor dynamics) to take over once a clique of size order $L$ if formed.
+In this respect, $K_r$-percolation, with $r\ge5$, seems to be even more impervious to simulation: We expect nucleation (the $(r-2)$-neighbor dynamics) to take over once a clique of size order $L$ is formed.
 However, it appears that $n$ would need to be extremely large (perhaps well outside any computationally feasible range) in order for $L$ to be large enough to provide some clues about how $\Gnp$ manages to form this ``critical droplet'' of size $L$.

 This is perhaps reminiscent of the {\it slow aging} phenomenon in statistical physics \cite{HP10}, where a system converges to its equilibrium very slowly, and at various intermediate time scales can exhibit different types of behavior.
 In our current context, $K_r$-percolation, with $r\ge5$, and $K_4$-percolation appear to behave similarly (the $(r-2)$-neighbor dynamics dominate) for reasonably large values of $n$, but nonetheless, their behaviors diverge quite drastically in the large $n$ limit.